prnvds/PostalCode-Python/README.md

 #===============================================================================================
 #Python application that allows a user to query and show details for a given UK postcode.
-#Test postcode to use: CB3 0FA (Featurespace Cambridge office)
+#Test postcode to use: CB3 0FA
 #Created By Pranav Desai ( prnv.ds@hotmail.com )
 # Time taken : 1 Hr 22 Mins
 # Main Application file "test.py"